Material Girls: Release

 On March 31, 2006, the entertainment site AndPop.com reported that Lukas Haas had said he did not expect the film to be released.
 These statements were confirmed on April 5, in an article in The Ryersonian.
 Haas expressed his unhappiness with the film, and said they had been trying to sell the film for a long time with little success.
-On April 6, the website Box Office Mojo reported that MGM had picked up the rights to Material Girls and would be releasing it on August 25 (this was later changed to August 18).
+On April 6, 2006, the website Box Office Mojo reported that Metro-Goldwyn-Mayer Pictures had picked up the North American distribution rights to Material Girls and would be releasing the film on August 25.
+It was later changed to August 18.

 Material Girls was released in 1,500 theaters in the U.S. and debuted at #9 on the weekend box office chart, grossing only US$4.62 million in its first three days of release.
 The DVD for Material Girls was released on December 12, 2006, in the U.S. by 20th Century Fox under the MGM Home Entertainment label.
 It is a double-sided DVD with special features including the music video for Hilary Duff's single "Play with Fire".
 In the UK the film was released on March 2, 2007, to coincide with the release of Duff's single "With Love", her album Dignity, and the UK release of her scent With Love...
 Hilary Duff.
 It was distributed by Twentieth Century Fox.
 The film has garnered a total of $16,847,695 worldwide.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 17 out of 100, based on 12 critics, indicating "overwhelming dislike".
 Audiences surveyed by CinemaScore gave the film a grade of "B−" on scale of A+ to F. Hilary and Haylie Duff's performances were panned by critics and earned both of them Razzie Award nominations for Worst Actress and Worst Screen Couple.

 Amelie Gillette of The A.V.
 Club wrote in her review that, "Their portrayal isn't some light send-up of materialism.
 It's a light endorsement of it."
 Writing for The New York Times, Manohla Dargis wrote "The real-life sisters Hilary and Haylie Duff star in this incompetent spin on the poor-little-rich-girl story.
 Not yet legal and apparently never educated, the sisters live with a fleet of happy helpers, [...] aren’t just spoiled rotten; they’re nitwits."